RickStrahl/BlogPosts/2023-05/Implementing Two-Factor Auth using an Authenticator app in ASP.NET/ImplementingTwoFactorAuthInAspNetCoreWithoutIdentity.md

 The middle section displays the QR code and manual key as read only values.
 The form on the bottom captures the validation code you need to verify using your Authenticator app.
 Additionally the `CustomerSecretKey`  hidden form value is used to persist the new unique user key that we eventually need to save with the user to validate subsequent requests.

-The workflow flow is:
+The workflow of this page is:

 **On Get**

 * Display the QR code and Manual Code
 * Initialize the CustomerSecret key
-* Remove a 2FA Setup ('remove' task parameter)
+* Allow removal of a 2FA Setup ('remove' task parameter)

 **On Post**